RhysAlfShaw/TRSF-dev/README.md

 [TRSF-dev GitHub Repository](https://github.com/RhysAlfShaw/TRSF-dev)

-Currently in development tool, a genarl tool for astronomers to find sources, returning a catalogue and list of componet polygons that the sources were extracted from.
+Currently in development, a general tool for astronomers to find sources, returning a catalogue and list of component polygons that the sources were extracted from.

 This source finder uses Persistent Homology to find peaks, saddle points and define components of source islands.

 To calculate the persistent homology of the input images we use the code ```cripser``` by Shizuo Kaji [cripser](https://github.com/RhysAlfShaw/CubicalRipser_3dim).

 ## Warning

 This repository is actively in development and is susceptible to regular and breaking changes.

 # To use